AayushJ91/ML_Projects/notes.md

 * IDF = log (Total Entries / number of documents where that word is occuring)
 * TfIdf = TF*IDF
 * Now we will calculate the TF IDF of each word for each entry

+## Pipelines
+* These are a kind of structures which includes transformation and fiting in one line
+* Here the inside things are called the steps and it includes transformation step and then estimators step